amd/ryzen-ai-documentation/source/vai_quant/install.rst

 Host Server Requirement
 ~~~~~~~~~~~~~~~~~~~~~~~

 The Vitis AI Docker container can be installed on Ubuntu 20.04, CentOS 7.8, 7.9, 8.1, and RHEL 8.3, 8.4.
-The Windows 11 developer can use WSL for installing Vitis AI docker.
+The developers working on Windows 11 can use `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_ for installing Vitis AI docker.

 Docker Container Installation